johnofarrar/BlackerThanJack/README.md

 The dealer always rolls first.
 If any player rolls snake eyes (2) they instantly win the game.
 If a player ties with the dealer, the dealer wins.

 The file BlackerThanJackSIMULATION.py is a Monte Carlo simulation which aims to aproximate the profit ratio from the perspective of the dealer.
-DEPENDANCIES TO RUN: Numpy, Matplotlib, and TQDM
-Coded in python 3.12.3
+DEPENDANCIES TO RUN: Numpy, Matplotlib, and TQDM, Coded in python 3.12.3

 ____________________________________________________________________________________________________________________________________________________________________________